Written byJessica Shee

 "Format", a word which is connected with "all data clear" and which is different from what it is called so on Windows, has another name on Mac, "erase".
-Of course, there are different occasions where people want to get their external hard drives erased.
+Of course, there are different occasions when people want to get their external hard drives erased.

 Part 1: Two methods to format external hard drive on Mac